fyodorio/fyodorio-is-gridsome/content/posts/turning-my-abandoned-blog-into-a-digital-shed.md

 I already did some efforts to bring more love to the way this website looks, works and feels, but these were minor changes.
 Now I want to put more hours in.
 I like to do it, and I believe it will bring joy, both to me, and to accidental readers.
 I also love [building stupid things](https://harshcodereviewrehab.com/) occasionally just for fun and for the sake of it (having heard of this kind of projects from [Salma Alam-Naylor](https://dev.to/whitep4nth3r/why-you-should-ship-your-silly-side-projects-252h) and other creators), so this approach to creative process will probably have its impact here as well.

 And this is it — as it's usually made for digital gardens — a quick note about some personally meaningful stuff.
 I hope for a whole lot of them very soon — my draft list consists of a couple of dozens of new posts.
+Let it be my New Year's resolution, of a kind.

 See you there soon 🖖